g-merrill/making-a-flask-react-app-from-scratch/README.md

 29) Once deployed, go to the deployed url by clicking Open app at the top of the page
 * Should see Not Found because you haven't set up the root route at '/'
-30) If you navigate to '/api/items' you should see :
+30) If you navigate to your deployed url + '/api/items', you should see :
 ```
 {
 	items: [ ]